+Enactment

+ENACTED by the Parliament of Trinidad and Tobago as follows:

+Short title

+1. This Act may be cited as the Bacteriological (Biological) and Toxin Weapons Act, 2011.

+Commencement

-Enactment ENACTED by the Parliament of Trinidad and Tobago as follows: Short title 1.
-This Act may be cited as the Bacteriological (Biological) and Toxin Weapons (No. 2) Act, 2010.
-Commencement 2.
-This Act comes into operation on such day as is fixed by the President by Proclamation.
-Act inconsistent with Constitution 3.
-This Act shall have effect even though inconsistent with sections 4 and 5 of the Constitution.
-Interpretation 4.
-In this Act- "biological agent" means any microbial, infectious substance or virus capable of causing-
+2. This Act comes into operation on such day as is fixed by the President by Proclamation.

+Act inconsistent with Constitution

+3. This Act shall have effect even though inconsistent with sections 4 and 5 of the Constitution.

-- (a) death, disease or other biological malfunction in a human, animal, plant or other living organism; - (b) deterioration of food, water, equipment, supplies or other material of any kind; or - (c) deleterious alteration of the environment; - "Convention" means the Convention on the Prohibition of the Development, Production and Stockpiling of Bacteriological (Biological) and Toxin Weapons and on their Destruction as specified in the Schedule, which was schedule acceded to by Trinidad and Tobago on July 19, 2007; - "imprisonment for life" in relation to an offender means for the remainder of the natural life of the offender; - "means of delivery" means any apparatus, equipment, device or delivery system specifically designed to deliver or disseminate a biological agent or toxin or vector; - "Minister" means the Minister to whom responsibility for national security is assigned; - "toxin" means- - (a) any poisonous substance produced by a living organism; or - (b) any poisonous isomer, homolog, or derivative of such substance, - whatever its origin or method of production; - "vector" means any living organism capable of carrying a bacteriological agent or toxin to a host.
+- "biological agent" means any microbial, infectious substance or virus capable of causing- - (a) death, disease or other biological malfunction in a human, animal, plant or other living organism; - (b) deterioration of food, water, equipment, supplies or other material of any kind; or - (c) deleterious alteration of the environment; - "Convention" means the Convention on the Prohibition of the Development, Production and Stockpiling of Bacteriological (Biological) and Toxin Weapons and on their Destruction as specified in the Schedule, which was schedule acceded to by Trinidad and Tobago on July 19, 2007; - "imprisonment for life" in relation to an offender means for the remainder of the natural life of the offender; - "means of delivery" means any apparatus, equipment, device or delivery system specifically designed to deliver or disseminate a biological agent or toxin or vector; - "Minister" means the Minister to whom responsibility for national security is assigned;

+"toxin" means-

+(a) any poisonous substance produced by a living organism; or (b) any poisonous isomer, homolog, or derivative of such substance, whatever its origin or method of production;

+"vector" means any living organism capable of carrying a bacteriological agent or toxin to a host.